What Are Macros — And Should You Count Them for Weight Loss?Jan 13, 2020

 But the one question you need to ask yourself is: Do you really want to?
 Unless you really love the idea of doing math at every meal, you may find it easier to follow a pre-designed, portion-controlled meal plan.

 Will Counting Macros Lead to Weight Loss?

-Err, yes.
-It can lead to weight loss because calories are already accounted for when you count your macros.
-So, if you follow your macro plan to a tee, this will also mean that you’re creating a calorie deficit — and that’s where the weight loss comes from.
+Well, it can, because your calorie goals are already accounted for when you count your macros.
+So if you follow your macro “budget” to a tee, this will also mean that you’re creating a calorie deficit — and that’s where the weight loss comes from.

 But, again, you’ll want to make sure those macros come from mostly whole foods, such as fruits, veggies, whole grains, and lean meats, so you’re getting all the essential nutrients you need.
 And counting macros can be tedious, so before you commit, you have to ask yourself if it’ll be sustainable and aligned with the type of lifestyle you want to live.

 The good news?
 You can lose weight without counting macros — as long as you watch your portions and focus on eating healthy whole grains, fruits, veggies, protein, and fats.